igortesa/BattleshipDemo/README.md

 # BattleshipDemo

 Battleship Game JavaFX Project

-I was a team member of three people.
+I was a team member of four people.